2020 Best Online Master's in Forensic Psychology Degrees

 How much can I earn with an online master's degree in forensic psychology?

 Careers with an online master's degree in forensic psychology are typically in the field of mental health and the criminal justice system.
-A master's in forensic psychology can give a graduate a path to becoming a psychologist.
-According to the Bureau of Labor Statistics (BLS), the demand for psychologists is expected to increase by 14% from 2018-2028.
-The median salary for a psychologist in 2019 was $80,370 per year.
+A master's in forensic psychology can open the door to becoming a psychologist, which is just one specialization in a diverse field of occupations.
+According to the Bureau of Labor Statistics, the demand for psychologists overall is expected to increase by 8% through 2030.
+The median salary for a general psychologist is $82,180 per year.

 How can I finance an online master's degree in forensic psychology?